 I suspect the "school" is actually some miserable cat lady and her boyfriend sitting in their mother-in-law's basement with sweatpants and internet access.
 I'm embarrassed that I even considered such a thing.

-Review about: Penn Foster Program.
+Product or Service Mentioned: Penn Foster Program.

 Monetary Loss: $550.